OrtaWater-Fluvial Intervention Unit, 2005

 August 16 – December 6, 2014

-A comprehensive exhibition of the sculptures, drawings, installations and videos by Paris-based, wife-husband duo, Lucy+Jorge Orta, whose works collectively explore major concerns that define the 21st century: biodiversity, environmental conditions, climate change and exchange among cultures.
-Their models, machines, and contraptions for survival suggest ways to purify, prepare and transport food and water, or launch a world-wide humanitarian effort.
-Featuring pieces from their major bodies of work having to do with Food, Water, and Life.
+The sculptures, drawings, installations and videos by this French wife-husband duo, Lucy+Jorge Orta, collectively explore major concerns that define the 21st century: biodiversity, environmental conditions, climate change and exchange among cultures.
+These models and machines constructed by the Ortas, suggest ways to purify, prepare and transport food and water, or launch a world-wide humanitarian effort.
+These humorous, jerrybuilt contraptions are poetic metaphors for these processes, and demonstrate the importance of art as a creative agent for awareness and change.
 This show is the first major traveling exhibition in the U.S. of the Ortas' work, and Ben Maltz Gallery its only West Coast venue.

 British-born Lucy and Argentine-born Jorge, both with individual art practices, have been working in partnership since 2005 as Lucy + Jorge Orta, creating, producing, and assembling their artworks and large installations together with a team of artists, designers, architects, and craftsmen.
 They stage on-location workshops, ephemeral interventions, residencies and master classes which explore the crucial themes of the contemporary world: the community, autonomy, dwelling, migration, sustainable development, and recycling.

 Food - Water - Life / Lucy + Jorge Orta is organized by Tufts University Art Gallery, Medford, MA, and it is curated by Ginger Gregg Duggan and Judith Hoos Fox (c2 | curatorsquared).
 The exhibition at Ben Maltz Gallery was funded in part by the OTIS Board of Governors.

 About the Exhibition